-The aim of the course is to introduce students into the theoretical background and development of the European politics and the EU, then a more detailed examination of the particular EU policies.
+The aim of the course is to introduce students to the theoretical background and development of European politics and the EU, then a more detailed examination of particular EU policies.
 In the first part of the course, we clarify the most important theoretical terms, like politics, nation state, democracy, power, international economic order, globalization and regionalization, international governmental and non-governmental organizations, etc., necessary for the understanding of the complex system of international political and economic order developed after WWII, in which the EU is embedded.
-Then we deal guite detailed with the historical background, foundation, development of the integration process and institutional set-up of the EU with a special attention to the recent changes, problems and challenges.
-In the last section students will have the opportunity to examine the most essential EU policy areas, like the finance and budget, agriculture &food, regional and local development, international economic relations, environment and energy, social policy & employment, culture and education.
+Then we deal in detail with the historical background, foundation, development of the integration process and institutional set-up of the EU with a special attention to the recent changes, problems and challenges.
+In the last section students will be given the opportunity to examine the most essential EU policy areas, like finance and budget, agriculture & food, regional and local development, international economic relations, environment and energy, social policy & employment, culture and education.
 (3 credits)

-Comparative country studies
+Comparative country studies BMEGT43A141

 The main focus of the course is culture, what kind of effect it has on civilizations, societies and economies of past and present.
-There will be three major topics, such as FOOD&TRADITIONS, WATER, ENERGY & PEOPLE, ENVIRONMENT&TOURISM" which represent the most challenging areas of development in the 21st century.
-Under this umbrella topics, we try to explore and compare the culture and life of many continents and regions of the world.
+There will be three major topics, such as "food & traditions; water, energy & scarcity of resources; people, environment & cities", which represent the most challenging areas of development in the 21st century.
+Under these umbrella topics, we attempt to explore and compare the culture and life of many continents and regions of the world.
 (5 credits)